 - consultants advising us on individuals’ capacity to donate to support UCD’s fundraising strategy and an individual’s potential to donate based on a considered judgement

-- to enable more effective communication with you other contractors providing services to you on our behalf or services to us
+- to enable more effective communication with you, we may engage with other contractors who provide services to us that improve our engagement with you or who may provide services to you on our behalf

 - Banks who carry out financial transactions on behalf of UCD Foundation for example, through UCD Foundation uploading direct debit uploads